 Raddy Ramos is a neuroscientist with interests in the anatomy and physiology of the developing brain.
-At the NYIT College of Osteopathic Medicine, he is involved in college service (i.e., Institutional Review Board, Instructional Animal Care and Use Committee), teaching (lecture and laboratory), and research.
-In his lab, Ramos mentors undergraduate and medical student research assistants who often earn co-authorship on conference presentations as well as in peer-reviewed publications.
+At the NYIT College of Osteopathic Medicine, he is involved in teaching (lecture and laboratory), research, and college service (i.e., Institutional Review Board, Instructional Animal Care and Use Committee).
+In his lab, Dr. Ramos mentors undergraduate and medical student research assistants who often earn co-authorship on conference presentations as well as in peer-reviewed publications.

-His research interests include science and medical education, and he currently serves as the associate editor of the Journal of Undergraduate Neuroscience Education.
+His research interests also include science education and medical education, and he currently serves as the Editor-in-Chief of the Journal of Undergraduate Neuroscience Education.
 He received his master's and doctoral degrees from the University of Connecticut and bachelor's degree from the Binghamton University-State University of New York.

-- NYIT Presidential Award for Excellence in Student Engagement in Research
+- Presidential Award for Excellence in Student Engagement in Research, New York Tech

 - Nervous System and Behavior